Gaze31/quant_eng/README.md

   OOS Hit Rate   : 54.2%
   OOS Rank IC    : 0.0000

+# Feature Extraction Comparison for Handwritten Digit Recognition

+This project demonstrates the impact of different feature extraction techniques on classification performance using the Digits dataset (8×8 images of handwritten digits).
+It compares:

+- **Raw pixels** (flattened 64-dimensional vectors)
+- **Histogram of Oriented Gradients (HOG)** – captures edge and shape information
+- **Local Binary Patterns (LBP)** – captures local texture patterns

+The extracted features are used to train a Support Vector Machine (SVM) classifier, and the accuracy of each approach is compared.

+## 📁 Project Structure

+This README is straightforward and suitable for a GitHub repository.
+You can adjust the repository name and your username accordingly.

 ## Author

 **Sumedha Hundekar** — Finance graduate building quantitative trading systems in Python.